indro8307/pubsub/README.md

 - Sequences are **broker-assigned and monotonic per topic**, starting at `1`.
 - **Fan-out:** one `BrokerMessage` (one sequence) is shared to all group queues;
 each fan-out subscriber should see the full set `1..N`.
-- **Compete:** the group collectively sees each sequence once.
+- **Compete:** the group collectively sees each sequence once (in-process and over TCP via per-group round-robin on the reactor thread).
 - **Order across concurrent publishers (in-process / Phase 3 v1 path):** fan-out
 `publish` assigns a sequence under the lock, then enqueues to groups *after* releasing `topic_mtx`, so concurrent publishes can interleave enqueues (same multiset of sequences, possibly **non-monotonic** order per subscriber queue).
-- **Network Phase 3 v2:** sequences come from `allocateSequence`; `DELIVER` fan-out runs on the single epoll thread, so each subscriber’s write buffer sees publishes in reactor order (strictly increasing sequences per connection under normal operation).
+- **Network Phase 3 v2:** sequences come from `allocateSequence`; `DELIVER` routing runs on the single epoll thread (one member per group), so each subscriber’s write buffer sees publishes in reactor order (strictly increasing sequences per connection under normal operation).
 Cross-subscriber *identical* order is not asserted by the concurrent network stress test.

-Covered by in-process sequence tests and network fan-out / stress tests.
+Covered by in-process sequence tests, `NetworkCompeteTests`, and network fan-out / stress tests.

 ---